 I also enjoy freelance writing about life's wonderful, messy distractions, and have work included on sites like AARP's The Girlfriend and Next Avenue, among others.

-Recently, I've added something to my resume I never thought I would: Podcast host!
+Recently, I've added something exciting to my resume I never thought I would: Podcast host!
 My two friends and I are hard at work producing a podcast dedicated to saving the pop culture nuggets of our '70s childhoods called the Pop Culture Preservation Society.
 We're having an obscene amount of fun, and it's the most fulfilling thing I've done in years.
-I can't wait to share it with you soon!
+Episodes are now available on Apple Podcasts and Spotify!
+Be sure to follow the GenX fun on Instagram!

 My family is my world